lheywang/RV32/configs/configs.md

 The function shall always accept a dict, and return a dict.
 The function could write / compute / ask the user for anything, until it remains an integer written to the dict.

+The script could be named as we want, and could even create multiple values !
+In fact, we don't really care, they'll all be executed and dynamically loaded into the package.
+The decision to use them is took by the compiler rather than python.

 ## Outputs